GSR Composition and Particle Morphology

 Antimony sources: flame-retardant compounds in textiles and electronics (antimony trioxide is a major industrial chemical), antimony-lead alloys in battery plates, bearing metal (Babbitt metal contains antimony), and some cosmetics (kohl, used in parts of South Asia and the Middle East, historically contained antimony sulphide).

-The critical point is that none of these sources generates a single particle containing all three elements at the concentrations and in the spherical morphology produced by a primer discharge.
+None of these sources generates a single particle containing all three elements at the concentrations and in the spherical morphology produced by a primer discharge.
 Studies from Dahl (2009, Norwegian Police forensic laboratory) examining commuter populations showed low-level single-element particles (lead from traffic dust, barium from fireworks) but no Pb-Ba-Sb three-element particles in any of the 200 persons sampled who had no shooting exposure.
 A similar background study at the Metropolitan Police Forensic Directorate and at India's CFSL Delhi documented zero three-element particles in control populations comprising mechanics, traffic police officers, and paint factory workers.

 The 2018 President's Council of Advisors on Science and Technology (PCAST) commentary on GSR evidence raised a more subtle concern: that the published population studies establishing the rarity of three-element environmental particles were conducted with relatively small sample sizes (typically 100-500 controls) and that some occupational groups had not been systematically studied.
 PCAST recommended continued population-level validation work.
 This does not undermine the admissibility of GSR evidence in well-documented cases but it appropriately places the burden on examiners to document whether the specific occupational or environmental history of a particular case raises any realistic alternative explanation for a single characteristic particle finding.